-- 15. The introduction of further changes to the accounting standards that manage the accounting for Financial Instruments and Leases was going to be adopted in 2020/21 however this has been postponed to 2021/22 accounting period.
-Nonetheless, as mentioned above there is a proposal for a further delay to 2023/24 accounts. - 16.
+- 15. The introduction of further changes to the accounting standards that manage the accounting for Financial Instruments and Leases was going to be adopted in 2020/21 however this has been postponed to 2024/25 accounts. - 16.
 IFRS 16 Leases change from finance leases to Right of Use Assets.
 Fundamentally this change will see all leases recognised on the balance sheet where the Council is the lessee. - 17.
 A review is ongoing to assess the impact of this accounting change and the impact on the accounts, it is not expected to be significant.

-Accounting Policies for 2021/22
+Accounting Policies for 2022/23